paymill/paymill-documentation/guides/reference/credit-card-frame.html.md

 ### Handling content resizing

-The dimensions of the iframe’s content can change due to several factors like stylesheets loading, error messages being shown or CSS transitions or animations.
+The dimensions of the iframe's content can change due to several factors like stylesheets loading, error messages being shown or CSS transitions or animations.

 By default, the iframe automatically resizes **vertically** to fit its content.
 This means the iframe element will have a `width` of `100%` but a variable `height`, starting with `0px` until the frame has loaded.